-Cognitive-emotional well-being means: 1) having the ability to evaluate one’s own cognitive activities with one’s own emotional system, 2) having the ability to STOP…and respond to this evaluation, 3) switching from emotionally-negative cognitive activities to those cognitive activities that will elicit positive emotions and, finally, 4) using these new emotionally-positive thoughts as the basis for constructive action.
-Cognitive-emotional therapy is about developing the cognitive skills and habits necessary to harness the emotional guidance system for purposes of attaining mental and physical well-being by gaining new perspectives of people, places, and events.
+Cognitive-physiological-emotional well-being means: 1) having the ability to evaluate one’s own cognitive activities with one’s own emotional system, 2) having the ability to STOP…and respond to this evaluation, 3) switching from emotionally-negative cognitive activities to those cognitive activities that will elicit positive emotions and, finally, 4) using these new emotionally-positive thoughts as the basis for constructive action.
+Cognitive-emotional therapy is about developing the cognitive skills and habits necessary to harness the emotional guidance system for the purpose of attaining mental and physical well-being by gaining new perspectives of people, places, and events.
 With this new perspective, new opportunities to act and function will be unveiled that were previously masked by old and emotionally negative cognitive habits.
-And most importantly, such revised cognition causes the patient to feel better.
+And most importantly, such revised cognition causes a person to actually feel better.

-The answer to the question “how do you feel?” depends on what that person mentally dwells upon.
-Questions such as, “tell me, what is going on?”, “what is happening?” or “what’s up?” coupled with follow up questions such as, “how do you feel about that?” or “how does that make you feel?” are appropriate questions to ascertain the current emotional-thought correlations.
+The answer to the question “How do you feel?” depends on what that person mentally is dwelling upon.
+Questions such as, “tell me, what is going on?”, “what is happening?” or “what’s up?” coupled with follow up questions such as, “How do you feel about that?” or “How does that make you feel?” are appropriate questions to ascertain the current emotional-thought correlations.
 The reason for asking these questions is to help a person to acknowledge the correlation between emotions and mental activities.

 - Focusing on that which is wanted